 Welcome to the Florida Retired Educators Association

-Talking points for calling your Senators.
+Talking points for calling your Legislator.

 Modify to suit you or use as is.
 Try using the phrase ‘Did you know…?’ and then use a statistic from AARP in Florida Pension info sheets you can find here.

-Sample opening line for calling your Senator.
+Sample opening line for calling your Legislator.

 It is a mistake for policymakers to switch new hire education employees from defined benefit pension plans to 401(k) type programs.